YUVEDO Foundation Focus Project in cooperation with kENUP Foundation.

 The NERA expert report: Limits to the Development of Causal Treatments in Neurodegenerative Diseases – Indications for Market Failure ? (includes summary in German)

 YUVEDO Foundation’s official press release on the expert report

-Neurodegenerative diseases (NDD) are characterized by the successive death of nerve cells of the central nervous system.
-If the brain is no longer able to compensate for this loss, it is called neurodegenerative disease, such as Parkinson’s or Alzheimer’s disease.
-As these diseases are often associated with ageing processes, societies undergoing demographic change in particular are struggling with the effects.
+Neurodegenerative diseases (NDD) are characterized by the successive death of nerve cells in the central nervous system.
+If the brain is no longer able to compensate for this loss, we are looking at a neurodegenerative disease, such as Parkinson’s or Alzheimer’s.
+As these conditions are often associated with ageing processes, societies undergoing demographic change in particular are struggling with the effects.
 Between 1990 and 2005, the number of people with Parkinson’s disease doubled to over six million worldwide.
 According to estimates, this number will rise to 40 million by 2040.
-The risk of contracting Parkinson’s disease or having already contracted the disease during their lifetime is increasingly significant for the reader of these lines. ” Fortunately, the clues to the causes of the pandemic are all around us.
+The risk of contracting Parkinson’s disease or having already contracted the disease during their lifetime is increasingly significant for the reader of these lines.
+Fortunately, the clues to the causes of the pandemic are all around us.
 What is missing is a willingness to act.”
 (Dorsey et. al., The Emerging Evidence of the Parkinson Pandemic, Journal of Parkinson’s Disease 8 (2018) S3-S8).

 Despite this predictable medical, social and economic challenge, too little has happened in recent years to address the underlying causes of neurodegenerative diseases.